When Samantha* first came to WIT, she was homeless.

 She began crying before she had even taken a seat

-On the day of intake, she began crying before she had even taken a seat.
-Samantha revealed she had a history of substance abuse, that she grew up in the DHS system, and that she had been rejected by just about everyone she knew.
+On the day of her appointment, she began crying before she had even taken a seat.
+Samantha revealed she had a history of substance abuse, she grew up in the DHS system, and that she had been rejected by just about everyone she knew.
 Together, Samantha and her counselor worked on a safety plan around everyday activities like getting on the bus, going to public restrooms, and being safe on the street: all key to her survival and recovery.

 *Name changed for confidentiality